Garage Door Springs

 Torsion springs balance the garage door by applying torque to the shaft with drums at each end.
 Attached to each drum is a cable that extends to and is secured to the bottom fixture at the bottom of the door.
 The torsion spring unwinds and winds as the door is opened and closed to comprise a balanced system.

 Torsion springs have three characteristics that determine the lift and cycle life.
-These properties are the wire size, inside diameter and length.
+These properties are the wire size, inside diameter, and length.
 The lift, which is determined by the torque of the spring, tells how much door weight the spring can lift.
 The cycle life tells how many times the garage door should open and close before the spring breaks.

 Residential garage doors typically use either one or two springs.
 On a lighter garage door, one spring will suffice.
 In that case, the torsion spring may be mounted to the spring anchor bracket in the middle of the shaft above the garage door.
 Other times, the spring has an offset mount, meaning that installers do not mount the spring anchor bracket above the center of the garage door.